COME JOIN US ON DECEMBER 5, OF EVERY YEAR

 A Navy Park is Built

-In 1989, Walter Houghton, Assistant Fort Lauderdale Airport Director, noticed the efforts of Allan McElhiney and the NASFLHA and received permission to build a Navy Park on the east side of the FAA tower.
+In 1989, Walter Houghton, Assistant Fort Lauderdale Airport Director, noticed the efforts of Allan McElhiney, founder of the NASFL Museum, and received permission to build a Navy Park on the east side of the FAA tower.
 Walter found a plaque dedicated to Flight 19 designed by the Woman's Council Navy League that had been stored in a warehouse and he had a special Memorial monument built to display it.
-The monument also holds an original WWII torpedo bomber (TBM) propeller mounted at the top, against the background of the tower.
+The monument holds an original WWII propeller mounted at the top, against the background of the tower.
 The small park was completed in 1990.

 The wife and daughter of Captain Edward Powers USMC who was part of the Lost Patrol, arrived for the opening.
 After the ceremony was over, they told Walter that it was the nicest thing that had happened since the Lost Flight of December 5, 1945.
 Edward's daughter mentioned that “Since my dad was lost at sea, by having this mounted here, I now find true peace for the first time since he died.”